nicklutsko/nicklutsko.github.io/_posts/2018-11-17-Why-Clouds-Get-Denser-in-a-Warmer-World.md

 $$
 f_l = \frac{1}{l}\left(\frac{\partial l}{\partial T} \right)_{z_1, z_2} = \frac{1}{\Gamma_{\theta_{e, s}}}\frac{\partial \Gamma_{\theta, {e, s}}}{\partial T}.
 $$
 $f_l$ is always less than or equal to the Clausius-Clapeyron scaling of 7%K$^{-1}$, and the difference between this scaling and the CC scaling increases as the temperature increases.
-In other words, $f_l$ is smaller at warmer temperature.
-The dependence on pressure is more complex, but for a cloud base at 800hPa and a temperature of 278.15K, $f_l$ is 4.1%K$^{-1}$.</p>
+In other words, the fractional increase in cloud density is smaller at warmer temperature.
+The dependence on pressure is more complex, but to give a number, for a cloud base at 800hPa and a temperature of 278.15K,  $f_l$ is 4.1%K$^{-1}$.</p>

 <h3>Adding in Entrainment</h3>

 <p>An assumption in this derivation is that the rising air in the cloud doesn't mix with its environment, that there's no entrainment or detrainment.
 But we know that <a href="https://journals.ametsoc.org/doi/10.1175/2009JAS3184.1">this isn't the case in reality</a>, and that entrainment and detrainment play important roles in cloud processes.
-Most obviously, mixing takes condensed water out of the cloud, and entrainment/detrainment also affects the temperature of the rising air, so we can't just assume the temperature in the cloud follows a moist adiabat.</p>
+Most obviously, mixing takes condensed water out of the cloud, but entrainment/detrainment also affects the temperature of the rising air, so we can't just assume the temperature in the cloud follows a moist adiabat.</p>

 <p><a href="http://www.mit.edu/~pog/src/singh_entrainment_2013.pdf">Singh and O'Gorman</a> gave a way of calculating the temperature of an entraining plume, starting from the zero-buoyancy assumption.
 This sets the temperature of the rising air to be the same as the environment, so that the difference between the air in the cloud and the environment is just that the cloudy air has more water vapor.</p>